Ekkehard-Schulze/indoor-climate-logger/README.md

     convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to delete _indoor-climate-logger.py_.
 After a subsequent reset of the microcontroller, the files system is mounted read/write for the controller and the controller starts logging data.
-It is not possible to read the growing log file via USB, however in verbose mode the data are also printed to the console, e. g. when using the Thonny-IDE.
+It is not possible to read the growing log file via USB, however the data are also printed to the serial console.

 For MS-Windows PCs, Linux PCs or RaspberryPis running CPython
 -------------------------------------------------------------